eliwong/Wiki_Docments_en/docs/Spider.md

 - **Type-C and Type-B USB connector optional**
 - EXP1 & EXP2 have more multiplexing functions, such as USART, I2C, CAN
 - SD card & USB upload support
 - 4.7k temperature sensor pull-up resistor.
-PT100 can be used directly.
+PT100 module can be used directly.
 # 3. Haredware Guide

 ## 3.1 Wiring